 Classic Method: Place the mic 2 or 3 inches over the head and above the rim, positioned at a 45 degree angle and aimed at the center of the head.
 This will get the most attack.
 For less attack and more ring, try pointing the mic closer to the rim.
 Try placing the mic underneath the ride cymbal, approximately 3 inches above the rim but still pointed at the center of the head.
 This positioning is designed to increase the sound rejection of the rest of the kit.

 If you’re tracking in a great-sounding room, or if you want to add some depth to the overall drum sound, set up a few room mics.
 They give an overall feel of the kit and help to add an authentic sound and space for the listener.

 Some points to consider:

 Place a mono mic in front of the kit, about 6 to 12 feet away.
 To emphasize one part of the kit or another, raise and lower the mic accordingly.
 Use your ear to taste.
 Place two mics in an XY, mid-side, or Blumlein pattern, far from the kit.
 Place two or more mics around the room as spaced pairs.
-Use any combination of the above techniques, just listen for the sound you’re wanting and experiment accordingly.
+Use any combination of the above techniques, listen for the sound you want, and experiment accordingly.